lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     :alt: PEG molecule in water
     :class: only-light

+.. container:: figurelegend

-    PEG molecule streched in water.
-Water is represented as a continuous field for clarity.
+    PEG molecule streched along the *x* direction in water.
+    Water molecules are represented as cyan sticks for clarity.

 ..  container:: justify